0

 Menu

-Vitamin C?
-Of course you’re familiar with it, but do you actually know all there is to know?
-Here are 6 examples of vitamin C facts that many people don’t know.
+You may be familiar with vitamin C, but do you actually know all there is to know?
+Here are 6 examples of vitamin C facts that many people do not know.

 What you can do

-Vary the fruits and vegetables that you eat as much as possible in order to enjoy their benefits and their abundance of vitamins.
-You also won’t get tired of your diet.
+Varying the fruits and vegetables that you eat as much as possible in order to enjoy their benefits and abundance of vitamins.
+You also will not get tired of your diet.

 Our immune systems must be especially active in winter (when they encounter more viruses and colds), and use vitamin C extensively.
-Vitamin C is an antioxidant that plays a significant role in the immune defense system, helping to fight invading microbes and regenerate tissues.
+Vitamin C is an antioxidant that plays a significant role in the immune defense system, helping face external challenges and regenerate tissues.

 What you can do